-Mental Health Advice
+Mental Health Advice Team

-Mental health problems need not be a barrier to your successful engagement with your studies and with University life.
+Mental health difficulty need not be a barrier to successful engagement with your studies and with University life.
 The majority of students with mental health difficulties are able to navigate their University careers successfully through a combination of self-care, pastoral support in Colleges, adjustments within their Academic Departments, specialist support services and the support offered by external services.

-In the context of Durham University we are not able to provide treatment but offer advice and guidance to students with diagnosed and undiagnosed mental health difficulties which are:
+Mental Health Advisors cannot provide treatment but offer advice and guidance to students with diagnosed and undiagnosed mental health difficulties which are:

-- And/or cause concern around risk to the student or others
+and/or present possible risks to the student or others